 You are kind, able, secure.

-You are patient, knowledgeable, strong, loving, connecting.
+AND, you are patient, knowledgeable, strong, loving, connecting.

 You are powerful, generous, smart, good.

 You are everything.

 I am a mother, earth server, driver, worker, listener, homeowner, blogger, peacemaker, student, teacher, lover, gardener, singer, cook, cuddlier, laugher, dreamer….I am a possibilitarian.

 What are you???